django-recaptcha/django-recaptcha/README.rst

             ...
         ]

 #.
-Add the keys reCAPTCHA have given you to your Django production settings (leave development settings blank to use the default test keys) as
+Add the keys reCAPTCHA has given you to your Django production settings.
+Note that omitting these settings will default to a set of test keys which can be used for development.
     ``RECAPTCHA_PUBLIC_KEY`` and ``RECAPTCHA_PRIVATE_KEY``.
 For example:

     .. code-block:: python